apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Europe praises Trump's victory amid wider fears of an impending economic nightmare**
+**"Narco sub" carrying 8,000 pounds of cocaine intercepted in Pacific Ocean, Mexican Navy says**

-You can read more about it [here](https://www.cnbc.com/2024/11/06/eu-reaction-to-us-election-2024.html).
+You can read more about it [here](https://www.cbsnews.com/news/narco-sub-cocaine-intercepted-pacific-ocean-mexican-navy/).

 ## Requirements
 - Python 3.8